anydotcrypto/docs.any.sender/docs/coreClient/README.md

 # Core Client

-any.sender ships with a client library for easier access to the API.
-At the core of the library is the Core Client, which delivers the least functionality but it also the least opinionated.
+The Core Client delivers the least functionality but it also the least opinionated.
 It has some core tools for working any.sender, including calculating hashes and topics.
 The Core Client does not require access to a signing key, all signing takes place outside the library.
-Most applications will be better suited to use the standard library [LINK] as it's more straightforward and easier to use, but some may prefer the smaller dependency of the Core Client.
+Most applications will be better suited to use the [standard client](../client/README.md) as it's more straightforward and easier to use, but some may prefer the smaller dependency of the Core Client.

 ```
 npm i @any-sender/client